 Finally, we have discussed two types of intra- and inter-speaker variation for proxy control: (i) the variation between exhaustive, partial and proxy control (both OC and NOC) under a permission-seeking or -granting predicate, and (ii) the variation between proxy OC vs. proxy NOC, in a grammar (language or dialect) that already allows proxy control.
 We have shown that in cases of OC, (i) depends on the availability and semantic properties of the modal $C{permission}$ complementizer in the control complement of a permission-seeking or -granting predicate, specifically on whether this head is compatible with a proxy extension or only with an optional part-of extension.
-Degrees of exhaustivity for NOC obtain directly as a function of the reference (i, i+ or proxy(i)) of the logophoric operator in the innermost CP. (ii) depends on the structural properties of the $C{permission}$ complementizer in the controller of a NOC - concretely, whether this head is syntactically accessible to a controller in an immediately higher clause, or not.
+Degrees of exhaustivity for NOC obtain directly as a function of the reference (i, i+ or proxy(i)) of the logophoric operator in the innermost CP. (ii) depends on the structural properties of the $C{permission}$ complementizer in the innermost controlled clause, which Agrees with the controllee both in cases of OC and NOC - concretely, whether this head is syntactically accessible to a controller in an immediately higher clause, or not.
 We have shown that this model makes correct empirical predictions for the grammar of our consultants across categories.

 We have restricted ourselves in this paper to primary data from varieties of German and Italian where we have the most robust data.
-But initial investigations of Hindi, English (e.g.: ?Mariai asked Susanj [about PROproxy(i) leaving early]), and Hebrew, based on consultations with native speakers, suggest that proxy control is also available in these languages.
+But initial investigations of Hindi, English (e.g.: $?Maria_i \ asked \ Susan_j \ [about \ PRO{proxy(i)} \ leaving \ early])$, and Hebrew, based on consultations with native speakers, suggest that proxy control is also available in these languages.
 In Hindi and English, this seems to be possible only as a case of NOC, but in Hebrew, speakers vary with respect to whether this is instantiated as OC or NOC (see also recent work in Naaman, 2019).
-A more preliminary survey of languages including Indonesian, Romanian, French, Tsez, and Japanese shows that proxy control is also attested here, though further testing is needed to determine its OC vs. NOC status.
-This paper serves as an initial contribution on proxy control, with the larger goal of showing that the typology of possible control relations in language is broader and more nuanced than has been previously assumed.
+A more preliminary survey of languages including Indonesian, Romanian, French, Tsez, and

+Japanese shows that proxy control is also attested here, though further testing is needed to determine its OC vs. NOC status.
+This paper serves as an initial contribution on proxy control with the larger goal of showing that the typology of possible control relations in language is broader and more nuanced than has been previously assumed.
 The research agenda for future work on this phenomenon must involve careful empirical work on primary data to determine the distribution of proxy control across languages and the factors that condition its variation.